htquanq/CTFWriteups/README.md

 # CTFWriteups

-This is my ctf writeups :)
+This is my ctf writeups :) My writeups is about web challenges only